Six Microservices Design Principles: Do We Really Know It Well?

 In 2018, GojekTech released a new internal chat service that connected consumers directly with their business partners.
 The problem was that it depended on too many services to function efficiently, and failure of a single function would inevitably affect the chat services.

-So, by employing the single responsibility principle, they got rid of the authentication token, added a separate database for the service, and established an asynchronous communication for quick channel creation.
+So, by employing microservices single responsibility principle, they got rid of the authentication token, added a separate database for the service, and established an asynchronous communication for quick channel creation.
 This improved their application availability and enabled strong data consistency.
 Eventually, their chat service – ‘Icebreaker’ – was doing the single function it was meant to in the first place.

 2. Dynamic performance with interface segregation